mikebridge/mikebridge.github.io/_posts/test/2017-03-02-identityserver4-signalr.md

 application or a JavaScript-based application.
 Each flow is a [**grant type**](http://docs.identityserver.io/en/release/topics/grant_types.html).
-Since we're using React, we'll use the OpenID Connect Implicit grant type, which was developed for that kind of application.
-In other grant types, there is client secret that is *explicitly* passed to identify a client, but since we're passing the information in the clear via javascript, we have to identify client "implicitly" by passing a "redirect URI" from the client to IdentityServer4 (which tells where to redirect the user after the authentication procedure is complete), and IdentityServer4 will check that URI against its list of allowed URIs.
+Since we're using React, we'll use the OpenID Connect Implicit grant type, which was developed for that kind of client application.
+In other grant types, there is client secret that is *explicitly* passed to identify a client, but since we're passing the information in the clear via javascript, the client identifies itself *implicitly* by passing a "redirect URI" to IdentityServer4 (which tells where to redirect the user after the authentication procedure is complete), and IdentityServer4 will check that URI against its list of allowed URIs.
 There's a good explanation of this [here](https://leastprivilege.com/2016/12/01/new-in-identityserver4-resource-based-configuration/).